 Table 3 Employment Categories

 Category Status

-1 Full time employee (more than 30 hours per week
+1 Full time employee (more than 30 hours per week)

 2 Part time employee

 3 Self employed

 4 Retired/ pensioned

 5 House wife not otherwise employed

 6 Student

 7 Unemployed

 8 Other

 There is no ex-ante reason to believe that a house wife would be more or less happy than a full time employee or a student.
-But if we assume that having a job (or else, doing something relative to being unemployed) makes a person happier than not having a job, which appears reasonable, there would be reasons to believe, that the level of happiness of all categories would be higher than that reported by the unemployed, as studies on the relation of unemployment and happiness suggest (e.g. Frey and Stutzer (2002)).
-I will use the latter as the reference category, accordingly.
+But if we assume that having a job (or else, doing something relative to being unemployed) makes a person happier than not having a job, which appears reasonable, there would be reasons to believe that the level of happiness of all categories would be higher than that reported by the unemployed, as studies on the relation of unemployment and happiness suggest (e.g. Frey and Stutzer (2002))xxxi.
+Category 7 (Unemployed) is used as the reference category, accordingly.

-Self-reported income is measured using deciles, the first representing the lowest income.
-I use this lowest income group as the reference category.
+Self-reported income is measured using deciles, the first representing the lowest income (which is the reference category)..
 Within a country, evidence shows that higher income individuals are happier.
-International comparisons, however, have shown that the average level of happiness does not change much with respect to the average level of income per person, which has been delved the Easterlin Paradox (Easterlin (1974)).
-Finally individuals report as belonging to one of five social classes, the first being the upper class.
-I use this as the reference category.
-The descriptive statistics of these control variables are shown in Table 6a.
+International comparisons, however, have shown that the average level of happiness does not change much with respect to the average level of income per person, which has been delved the Easterlin Paradox (Easterlin (1974)xxxii).
+Finally individuals report as belonging to one of five social classes, the first being the upper class (the reference category in this paper).
+The descriptive statistics of these control variables are shown in Table 7.